-How School of Public Policy Wavemakers are Impacting the World
+How Public Policy Alumni are Changing the World

 What is a Wavemaker?

 Definition of Wavemaker: an individual, having graduated from the Pepperdine School of Public Policy with a master of public policy degree, who exemplifies cross-sector public leadership by working across differences and across sectors to solve challenges in a sustainable manner.